shmugoh/sv-dlp/README.md

     </b>
 </h1>

-sv-dlp is a powerful scraper for street view platforms.
-It simplifies downloading panoramic images, fetching metadata, and creating short URLs.
-This tool offers extensive functionality, including metadata extraction and panorama stitching.
+sv-dlp is a powerful API Wrapper for street view platforms, as it simplifies downloading panoramic images, fetching metadata, and creating short URLs. sv-dlp offers extensive internal functionality, including metadata extraction and panorama stitching.
 It's highly adaptable, allowing developers to integrate it into their projects.